Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 ## Overview

-- Be sure to figure out the "what" and "why" by reading through the sections slowly, realy trying to answer *each* question before looking at the solution.
+- Be sure to figure out the "what" and "why" by reading through the sections slowly, really trying to answer *each* question before looking at the solution.
 - REMEMBER!
 It's about the process.
 There's no rush.
 Take risks, and have fun!
 Don't be afraid to make mistakes and try things.

 ### Objectives